Find Out What's Inside Nicole Richie, Olivia Culpo and More Fashion Influencers' Coachella Suitcases

 Negin Mersalehi: “Sunny days ask for extra care!
 Therefore the Gisou Honey Infused Hair Oil is a serious lifesaver for #REVOLVEfestival – just like the colorful Paris Texas Skirt and Stevie Crop Top!”

 Buy It!
-From left: Understated Leather x Revolve Skirt, $275; Privacy Please Jumpsuit, $188; Lovers + Friends Crop Top, $88; Gisou By Negin Mirsalehi Honey Infused Hair Oil, $88
+From left: Understated Leather x Revolve Skirt, $275; Privacy Please Jumpsuit, $188; Lovers + Friends Crop Top, $88 (similar style here); Gisou By Negin Mirsalehi Honey Infused Hair Oil, $88

 Chanel Iman: “This top with the bare back straps is everything for Revolve Festival.
 It’s super sexy and pairs well with any bottom!”
 Iman tells PeopleStyle.
 “These round softly shaded wire frame glasses are just light enough to show off your eyes yet still block the sun and having the right bag is an absolute must for a day at the festival.
 This straw bag is perfect for a day in the sun!”